 Amongst this research, It has been studied for it’s potential to defend grapevines from grey mould disease, caused by the fungus Botrytis cinerea.
 It has even shown in laboratory settings to inhibit the growth of Staphylococcus aureus, a pathogenic bacteria frequently responsible for cases of food poisoning in humans.

-Pichia membranifaciens can survive the high volume of acetic acid Whilst it exhibits urease activity.
+Pichia membranifaciens can survive the high volume of acetic acid, and it exhibits urease activity.
 The strain does not exhibit amylase, protease, pectinase and cellulase activity.

 This yeast also shows the ability to form bioflocculants in water.
 Flocculants are defined by their ability to cluster dispersed droplets together, much like a particle version of rounding up sheep.
 The pressence of flocculants in a medium causes fine particulates to clump together into what is called a ‘floc’.
 The bioflocculants produced by Pichia membranifaciens can remove organic and inorganic pollutants, as well as pathogens from wastewater.
 This process also produces oxygen, which this has led to Pichia membranifaciens being studied for it’s potential use in water purification.
 This method could provide an efficient, safe, natural degradation characteristic to flocculate and sediment many solid suspended particles and colloidal particles which are not easily degradable in water.

 Furthermore, Pichia membranifaciens has the capability to ferment sugars into ethanol at a very high capacity.
-This process could potentially provide an affordable solution to to global energy crisis.
+This process could potentially provide an affordable solution to increasing global energy demands.

 Saccharomycodes ludwigii is a spoilage yeast that is known for its ability to contaminate fruit juices and fermented beverages such as wines and cider.
 It has a high tolerance to sulphur dioxide (SO2) and is often referred to as the ‘winemaker’s nightmare’ due to the difficulty in eradicating it from contaminated winemaking environments.
 This yeast produces acetoin, ethyl acetate, and acetic acid.
 High levels of acetic acid will upset balance of the subtle flavours of wines, resulting in a much more acrid taste.
 But whilst wine makers understandably don’t want their wines to taste like vinegar, such a problem does not exist when deliberately setting out to create apple cider vinegar.